raul-izquierdo/english/sources/grammar/Verb Tenses/The Future.8b.md

 Translate (IV)
     ?
 Para entonces, ya habré terminado de cenar : `I will have finished dinner by then` ?
 El 21 de mayo habré estado viviendo aquí durante 10 años : `On 21 May I'll have been living here for 10 years` ?
-Por favor cocina la cena esta noche.
+Por favor, cocina la cena esta noche.
 Habré estado cuidando a los niños todo el día : `Please cook dinner tonight.
 I'll have been taking care of the kids all day`
     = I will...
         - Decisiones espontáneas
         - Ofertas espontáneas